Last updated

 The Mezzanine protocol aims to mediate these two extremes.
 The protocol simultaneously enables a clear organizational structure for DAOs while effectively reducing the costs associated with maintaining an organization.
 In place of litigation, smart contracts, themselves, are used to provide clear, executable logic for shareholder governance, equity financing, organizational structure, etc.

-Most notably, Mezzanine introduces a capital stack and shareholder governance.
-The former provide novel financial tools to onchain organizations, such as preferred shares and debt that are directly tied to the organization itself.
+Most notably, Mezzanine introduces a and The former provide novel financial tools to onchain organizations, such as preferred shares and debt that are directly tied to the organization itself.
 The latter provides governance tools premised on delegated accountability.

 Most DAOs are limited to spending money, receiving money, and making clunky decisions.
 Mezzanine companies enjoy a much more robust set of features: